 Our degreed programs include:

-The Department offers two certificate programs:
+The Department offers two Certificate programs:

-We also offer two minors:
+We also offer three minors:

 Both geography and environmental studies are broad fields of study bridging the human and natural environments.

 In Geography, the emphasis is on location, distribution, and spatial processes which reflect and affect society and the natural environment.
-Environmental Studeis focuses on the health and restoration of the natural environment through policy and management, and also through environmental education and interpretation.
+Environmental Studies focuses on the health and restoration of the natural environment through policy and management, and also through environmental education and interpretation.
 Both fields require both a local and a global view.